AaronTide/AI-Support-For-Seniors/README.md

 Goal:

-Allow Gemini to automatically use relevant memories when answering.
+Allow the AI provider to automatically use relevant memories when answering.

 Example: